agrbin/v8boinc-remote/README.md

 All commands can be shortened to first leter, eg. `v8boinc r` is equivalent to `v8boinc run`. `run` command will also repeat `test` and `estimate` commands and proceed only if those commands returned no errors.

-The rest of the document shows directory structure of an application and afterwards, description of each command with flags is presented.

 ## APPLICATION ANATOMY